Calendar Icon White

 They have developed a Covered Entity Decision Tool which can guide you through the classification process based on your activities and the nature of your services.
 This tool will help clarify whether you engage in transactions involving PHI electronically, which is a key factor in determining your status.

-Is a Business Associate Agreement (BAA) Required for Non-Covered Entities?
+Is a Business Associate Agreement (BAA) needed for Non-Covered Entities?

 A Business Associate Agreement (BAA) is typically required for covered entities when they engage business associates—entities that execute functions on behalf of the covered entity that encompass the use or disclosure of PHI.
 Non-covered entities generally do not need to enter into BAAs unless they are acting as business associates for a covered entity.
 If they do not handle PHI or their access to PHI is incidental, then a BAA is not necessary.